Why Do Torch Lighters Stop Working? The 7 Hidden Killers & Fixes

 Mechanically, a $15 Vertigo and a $150 Colibri work similarly.
 The difference is in the seal quality and the warranty.
 Luxury lighters use higher-grade gaskets that resist Thermal Shock better, but even a $500 Dupont will fail if you use gas-station butane in it.

-Stop Treating Your Torch Like a Disposable
+Final Word: Stop Treating Your Torch Lighters Like Disposables